Determinant/tmux-colortag/README.rst

 ============

 This is a very succinct theme that colors the window tags according to their names.
-This means with a proper ``status-interval`` set in your tmux (see below), it can even automatically change when various programs in your shell runs!
+The color can even automatically change when your shell runs different programs!

 Features
 ========